We get all sorts of comments from interested listeners on Sirius 147. Some

 As I read what you've written, I am wondering if you are eating enough.

 Are you eating three meals each day?
-Have you tried to track the calories?
+Have you tried to track the

 Would you keep a food diary for 2-3 days?
 List everything you eat and